GlowTubeApp/GlowTube/README.md

 GlowTube is a modified version of *NewPipe*, designed to provide a better user experience.
 This is an open-source project.
 Before building, please extract res.zip.
+GlowTube is a modified version of [NewPipe](https://github.com/TeamNewPipe/NewPipe).
+All credits for the original code go to the NewPipe developers.

 ## Features:
 - Ad-free experience